What to Do Right Now If Your Roof Is Leaking

 What is considered an emergency roof repair?

 An emergency roof repair is any situation where your roof has been compromised and your home is at immediate risk of water damage or structural failure.
-Common emergencies include active leaks during rain, storm damage from wind or hail, fallen trees or branches on the roof, fire damage, and sudden structural collapse of a roof section.
-If water is actively entering your home, that is an emergency.
+Common emergencies include active leaks during rain, storm or hail damage, a fallen tree or branch, fire damage, and sudden collapse of a roof section.
+If water is actively entering your home, treat it as an emergency.

 How much does emergency roof repair cost?